neulab/tranx-study/README.md

 cd vagrant
 ./submit.sh
 ```
 The script will automatically pack your work and upload to our server for the user study evaluations.
 If everything goes smoothly, you should see a message `Submission success!
-All done!`.
+All done!`, followed by a post-task survey for our evaluation.
 In case you see any errors, probably you have already submitted, or something else is wrong.

 Once you have submitted your current assigned task, you should go to step 3 to start a new task assigned to you.
 If it says there's no task for you, then you are all set!
 Congratulations!
+After completing all tasks, please take a post-study survey to share your thoughts for our evaluation.

 ### 5. Useful Scripts
 - To check your assigned tasks and their configurations, your current task status, etc., run in a terminal in the VM: